|

 dropped the idea and used something else.
 And he apparently imagined that

-his Wardenclyffe tower would transmit on Schumann frequencies (well below
+his Wardenclyffe tower would transmit some major wattage on Schumann

 Or did he discover a secret method for antenna-less broadcasts and